 How to Prepare Homemade Beef Jerky

 Take the meat out of the freezer.
-Use a sharp knife to cut it into 1/8-inch thick strips with or against the grain.
+Use a sharp knife to slice the meat into 1/8-inch thick strips with or against the grain.
 The slices may look very thick now.
 However, they will shrink significantly while curing.

 Some people make the rookie mistake of heating the oven at this point.
 However, this step is unnecessary.
 For now, the meat has to stay in the marinade, which will enhance its flavors.
 Also, the beef is still frozen.

 So, toss the meat slices into a large ziplock bag and pour over the marinade.
 Close the bag and mix well to ensure that the tasty liquid reaches all the strips.
-Place it into the fridge for anytime between one or and two days.
+Marinate in the refrigerator anytime between one or and two days.
 This way, the meat will have time to absorb all the different flavors in the brine.

 Oven vs. Dehydrator for Homemade Jerky

-If you want to only make jerky at home every now and then, you can stick to your conventional oven.
+If you want to only cook beef jerky on your own every now and then, you can stick to your conventional oven.
 The good part is that you don't need to make extra investments.
 The downside is that the meat may not cook even all the time.
 Also, the meat will drizzle plenty of its juice, which may see you cleaning up the oven more than enjoying the results.

 How to Make Beef Jerky in the Oven